 Dr. Wenn Lawson is a well-respected and highly knowledgeable expert on autism.
 He combines his lived experience insights with professional knowledge ranging from First Class Honours in Social Work to a Doctorate in Psychology.
 Wenn has been public speaking for more than twenty years and published his first book on autism, "Life Behind Glass", in 1998.
-There have been a further fifteen books to date since then.
+There have been a further fifteen books to date since then and he is currently working on a new book on intersectionality, neurodiversity and gender diversity with his co-authors Rochelle Johnson & Yenn Purkis.

 Dr. Wenn lives in Australia in Warrnambool, Victoria with his wife Beatrice and is available for training, consulting and speaking engagements.
 He also travels to the UK and Europe periodically.
 Feel free to explore this website to find out more about Dr. Wenn, learn more about autism, find his books and examples of his presentations (as well as where Wenn will be presenting next and how to engage his expertise).